kammererN/Yet-Another-Dead-Database/README.md

 more accessible for the Deadhead community.

 ### Features

-- Relational database containing song and album information for the Grateful Dead's studio albums.
+- SQLite3 database containing song and album information for the Grateful Dead's studio album releases.
-- Web application capable of searching the database and returning query results.
+-[Flask](https://flask.palletsprojects.com/en/2.2.x/#) web application capable of reading the database.
-- Information pages about The Grateful Dead including a general overview, an extended history of the band. studio albums, and fan art.
+- Additional Information pages about The Grateful Dead including a general overview, an extended history of the band. studio albums, and fan art.